-Naomi Novik has once again been influenced by classic folktales, following Uprooted - her standalone novel.
+Naomi Novik has once again been influenced by classic folktales, following Uprooted.
 Taking Rumpelstiltskin as her starting point, Spinning Silver is rich, original and a joy to read.

 Will dark magic claim their home?